11 Experiences To Have in Victoria

 3. Twelve Apostles

-Part of the Great Ocean Road, but worth mentioning on its own, is the Twelve Apostles, because it is the #1 attraction.
-The boardwalk and viewing areas – decked out in the colours of local cockatoos – are modern and accessible.
-Kids will love the tunnel that goes under the Great Ocean Road to get to the Twelve Apostles Visitor Centre.
+The Great Ocean Road’s crown jewel deserves its own mention.
+These limestone stacks rise dramatically from the Southern Ocean and are a must-see at sunrise or sunset.
+Kids will love the tunnel under the road to the Twelve Apostles Visitor Centre and the colourful cockatoo-inspired viewing platforms.
 The kiosk will fend off hunger pangs until you can get to nearby Port Campbell, where there is a lively restaurant scene.

 Person on viewing platform looking over 12 Apostles